 with 21 CFR (the Code of Federal Regulations) Subchapter J (per an American

 Academy of Ophthalmology recommendation).

-“The holidays can get hectic but we need to be diligent when purchasing gifts, especially for children, making sure they are safe and fit each individual child’s needs,” said Debbie Goss, president and CEO of Prevent Blindness.
+“The holidays can get hectic, but we need to be diligent when purchasing gifts, especially for children, making sure they are safe and fit each child’s needs,” said Debbie Goss, president and CEO of Prevent Blindness.
 “By taking a few precautions, we can spend time with our family and friends and not in the emergency room!”